CBD is completely non-psychoactive & non-addictive.

 The answer to this question is a resounding no — as long as the THC content of the chosen product is below 0.3%.

 THC (tetrahydrocannabinol) is the primary psychoactive constituent of the cannabis plant.
 This is the compound responsible for the “high” associated with marijuana.

 CBD is different — it doesn’t have any psychoactive effects.

 Recreational cannabis products containing more than 0.3 percent THC are not acceptable for children.
-In fact, it’s completely illegal to give products containing THC to children.
+In fact, it’s completely illegal to give products high in THC to children.

 However, as we’ve discussed, CBD doesn’t have any intoxicating effects.
 It’s treated as a nutritional supplement in the United States.
 Most countries around the world consider CBD to the same degree.

 Modern extraction techniques allow manufacturers to remove the THC from their final products — allowing them to be given safely and legally to children.

 With that said, it’s wise to consult with your child’s doctor before giving them any supplements — including CBD.

 Not all children stand to benefit from CBD — but there are a few examples where CBD may offer dramatic improvements in your child’s quality of life.